His Father's Eyes

 next to his, so soon bruised by the world.

-and I pray to God no child of his will gaze
+and I pray to God no child of his will see

-upon a faded, army photo – have a mother say,
+a faded army photo – hear someone say,